NeetanKumar/QSS_golf/README.md

 # QSS_golf

-Welcome to QSS_golf, a platform where golf aspirants meet professioanl coaches
+Welcome to QSS_golf, a platform where golf aspirants meet professional coaches

 ## Features